SrKirito/TechnicalFibonacci/README.md

 Use to do your Long Cpu Single Core Stress... or to do your craaazy searchs for the longest Fibonacci number =D

-No License, No everything the only thing that i want, is the credits!
+No License, No everything, Intelectual Property doens't exist.

 Feel Free to do EVERYTHING THAT YOU WANT =D